 The Corporation was also named as a defendant in a lawsuit filed in the Superior Court of the State of California, County of San Francisco arising out of its role as an arranger of a term B/second lien loan to SunEdison, Inc. The complaint asserts state common law claims based on allegations that the Corporation misrepresented or failed to disclose to the second lien lenders certain facts about SunEdison's financial condition, including that SunEdison did not have sufficient liquidity.
 On September 2, 2020, the Corporation filed a Cross-Complaint against the members of Plaintiff SESL Recovery, LLC (SESL) to enforce the Corporation's right to indemnification under the terms of the Second Lien Credit Agreement.
+On June 30, 2022, the Corporation and the Cross-Complainants filed motions for summary judgment.
+On October 17, 2022, the case was designated complex at the request of the parties.
+Oral argument on the summary judgment motions took place on March 29, 2023, and on May 25, 2023, the Court granted in part and denied in part the parties' summary judgment motions.
+Shortly thereafter, the parties reached a settlement to resolve the matter, and the trial, previously scheduled to begin on June 5, 2023, was adjourned.
+On July 18, 2023, the Court dismissed the case.

 On March 18, 2021, the Corporation filed a complaint against SunEdison, Inc. in New York state court.
 The complaint alleges that SunEdison is obligated to indemnify the Corporation for third-party claims brought against it in its capacity as an arranger of the second lien credit facility, including the claims by SESL.
-SunEdison moved to dismiss the complaint.
-On November 5, 2021, the New York state court denied SunEdison's motion.
+On July 6, 2023, the parties filed a Stipulation of Dismissal.
 On January 10, 2022, the Corporation filed a lawsuit against the original second lien lenders in New York state court alleging that the second lien lenders breached a representation and warranty in the second lien credit agreement that they did not rely on the Corporation when making their decision to lend under the second lien credit facility.
+On February 23, 2022 and April 4, 2022, certain of the original second lien lenders filed motions to dismiss and for sanctions.
+On July 12, 2023, the Corporation and certain defendants filed a Stipulation of Discontinuance.
+Also, on July 12, 2023, the Corporation filed a Notice of Discontinuance Without Prejudice as to the remaining defendants.